MinecraftSources/BungeeCord/README.md

-BungeeCord
+DubCord
 ==========
 Layer 7 proxy designed to link Minecraft servers.
 --------------------------------------------------

-BungeeCord is a sophisticated proxy and API designed mainly to teleport players between multiple Minecraft servers.
+DubCord is a sophisticated proxy and API designed mainly to teleport players between multiple Minecraft servers.
 It is the latest incarnation of similar software written by the author from 2011-present.

 Information
 -----------